Physical Therapy for Endometriosis and Chronic Pelvic Pain

 Pelvic Floor Therapy: A treatment for endo-related pelvic pain.

-Pelvic floor therapy can help manage the pain associated with endo and endo-related medical procedures, helping to restore quality of life, sexual function, and empower those with endo with the tools they need to help manage symptoms in the long run.
+Pelvic floor physical therapy for endometriosis can help manage the associated pain, including pain brought on by endo-related medical procedures, thus helping to restore quality of life, sexual function, and empower those with endo with the tools they need to help manage symptoms in the long run.

 Although pelvic floor therapy cannot reverse the endometrial growth that has occurred in the body, it can help manage the pain in the following ways: